 Canada, and more specifically Montreal, is not at risk of major earthquakes, tornadoes or other big natural disasters.
 However, what the city does experience is lots of snow and occasionally ice storms during the wintertime.
 This can make driving dangerous with whiteouts and black ice, and you'll have to be extra careful if you're driving yourself around during one of these storms.

 Petty thievery is not very common in Montreal but it can happen.
-Reports of pickpocketing usually happen in cafes and restaurants where skilled thieves might grab money or items from your purse without you noticing.
-The good news is that you can easily protect yourself from this by investing in a secure bag or leaving them with Bounce.
+Reports of pickpocketing usually happen in cafes and restaurants.
+The good news is that you can easily protect yourself from this by investing in a secure bag or leaving extra bags with Bounce.
 Although it probably won't happen, you should also be aware of your surroundings in crowded places and while using public transportation since that is where other major cities usually have pickpockets.

 Mugging is not common in Montreal, but it is a good idea to protect yourself.
 There are just a few neighborhoods that you might want to avoid to lower your chances of encountering any crime, although most of the city is generally safe.
-Our safety tips include not wearing any expensive clothing or accessories in areas with a bad reputation, especially if you're exploring the city at night.
+Our safety tips include using an indoor ATM or bank when drawing out cash and putting cameras away when not using them.

 Is Montreal safe to travel alone